Shiyan Hubei, China Travel Guide

 Shiyan serves as a wonderful starting point for further exploration of The people's republic of china.

-For historical urban exploration and modern Chinese city life:
+For historical urban exploration along with current Chinese city life:

 For continued spiritual/martial arts journey: